Heat Roof Gutters and Problem Areas

 Install Self-Regulating Heat Cable in Roof Valleys and Gutters

-Self-regulating heat cable is also commonly installed in roof valleys to prevent ice dams from forming.
+Self-regulating heat cable (also referred to as heat tape and heat trace cable) is also commonly installed in roof valleys and along roof edges to prevent ice dams from forming.
 Ice dams typically cause the most problems for homes in cold weather climates.
-Oftentimes, warmth in the attic of a home will cause snow on the roof to melt.
-As the water trickles down the roof, it reaches colder eaves and refreezes, creating a small dam.
-This process can repeat over and over during the winter months, causing undo stress on the roof as water seeps into tiny crevices and then refreezes, causing larger cracks and jeopardizing the integrity of the roof.
-Eventually, water finds its way into the home and not only causes water damage, but mold and mildew soon become factors.
-The damage caused by ice dams can often be very expensive.
+Warm air in the attic of a home will cause snow on the roof to melt.
+As the water trickles down the roof, it reaches colder eaves and refreezes, creating a barrier, or small dam.
+This process can repeat over and over during the winter months, causing undo stress on the roof as water seeps into tiny crevices and then expands as it refreezes, causing larger cracks and jeopardizing the integrity of the roof.
+Eventually, water finds its way into the home and causes water damage.
+Sometimes the water and condensation builds up behind walls and is not discovered until mildew and sometimes unsightly, toxic mold has formed.
+Mold can be a serious issue and sometimes require a professional mold removal and remediation service.
+However, not all mold damage in homes requires an inspection, so don't be lured into thinking that an inspection is manadatory.
+However, if you do not see signs of mold, but the smell of mold is present, then it is recommended to have your home tested.
+Needless to say, the potential water damage resulting from ice dams on older roofs can often be very expensive.

-Keeping gutters and roof valleys clear of snow and ice dams goes a long ways in terms of protecting your roof.
-The best roof heating systems are fully automated and also feature manual override capability.
-Investing in a quality roof deicing system is a wise investment in your home that can save you from expensive repairs in the future.
+Keeping gutters and roof valleys clear of snow and ice dams goes a long way in terms of protecting your home.
+The best roof heating systems prevent ice dams and facilitate runoff by keeping gutters, edges and valleys free from snow and ice buildup.
+The roof deicing systems are fully automated, yet most also feature manual override capability.
+Investing in a quality roof deicing system is a wise investment in your home that can eliminate dangerous falling ice and save you possible repair costs in the future.

 Determining the ideal heat cable and system components depends in part on the size, type and construction of your roof, and also on the overall requirements of the particular installation.
 Call and talk with a radiant heat expert to discuss your best roof heating options.
-You can also submit your project specs online to receive a free roof heating quote.
+You can also submit your project specs to radiant heat providers online to receive a free roof heating quote.